A Date in the Park: Reception

 A Date in the Park received lukewarm reception from critics.
 Positive reviews emphasised the game's effective use of atmosphere and horror.
 Writing for Rock Paper Shotgun, Konstantinos Dimopoulos stated the game was a "creepy game with a distinct horror vibe, one with some smart and successful ideas and a silly and sick but not quite disturbing plot," evaluating the game as "absolutely worth the hour or so it takes to reach its cool finale."
 Eurogamer praised the game as a "deliciously creepy (game) with (an) expert ratcheting of unease."
 Jayisgames noted that although the game "starts off a little slow" with "tranquil moseying around", but found the game to be a "grand telling of a story" and "something that must really be experienced first hand."

 Some critics of the game also noted issues with pacing and storytelling.
 In a less favorable review, Willem Tjerkstra of Adventure Gamers found the game "didn't meet the same high standard as the developer's previous release," Mudlarks, stating the game's ending "leaves many questions unanswered" and that the low resolution and "somewhat pixelated look" of the game "takes away the feeling of immersion."
-Whilst GameSkinny praised the game for its "lovely foreshadowing" and scripting, they also noted replayability was "pretty poor" and "found the start of the game a little frustrating and tedious," although noting the slow pacing was part of the twist in the game.

 The game won 'Best Short Game' in the Adventure Game Studio Awards 2014, with the panel stating "the photographic backgrounds and ambient sounds make you feel like you are strolling through the park itself", noting that whilst the game was "a bit repetitive", "the good writing and amazing atmosphere make up for that".